 want to make the world a better place, all they really do is stand up

-for their own people in a regrettable show of tribalism that perpetuates
+for their own people in a regrettable show of "tribalism" that perpetuates a "cycle of violence".

-Take Purim which began when a narrow-minded fanatic refused to bow to
+Purim began when a narrow-minded fanatic refused to bow to

 the Grand Vizier of a multicultural empire.
 Jewish leaders hurriedly reassured him that this fanatic was in no way representative of their